• Skip to primary navigation

 Jump to Recipe Print Recipe

-Sweet Potato & Chana dal Modagam, a steamed dumping made of rice flour. traditional sweet offering made especially during Ganesh Chathurthi.
+Sweet Potato & Chana dal modagam, a steamed dumping made of rice flour.
+A traditional sweet offering made especially during Ganesh Chathurthi celebrations.

 Sweet Potato Kozhukattai

 A traditional modagam is made of coconut and jaggery filling.
-Many have the tradition of making Ellu Kozhakattai, Sesame seeds filling and savory ones with urad dal stuffing.
+The other popular flavors in south-india are Ellu Kozhakattai, Sesame seeds filling and savory with urad dal stuffing.

 Sweet Potato & Chana Dal Modagam